Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Exploring a Connected Smooth Unified Scale Factor

-These formulations accurately reproduce expected values and behaviors across all eras, ensuring continuous and smooth transitions and naturally interpolating between them without piecewise functions.
-To properly capture the evolution of scale factor across different cosmological epochs, we present both a global view (Figures 2,4) and zoomed-in plots (Figure 3).
+These formulations accurately reproduce expected values and behaviors across all eras, ensuring smooth transitions and natural interpolation without piecewise functions.

+Figure 3 presents a global view of the scale factor's evolution across different cosmological epochs, while Figure 2 provides zoomed-in plots.
 The global log-log plot clearly demonstrates the dramatic exponential growth during inflation, while post-inflationary epochs appear flatter due to the relatively slower power-law expansion.
-This flattening is a visual artifact of the wide time span rather than a physical suppression of growth.
-In such a wide range, even the rapid growths after inflation appear smooth.
+This flattening is a visual effect of the extensive time scale, not a reduction in growth.
+Across such a broad range, even the rapid growths after inflation appear smooth.

 \ \ \ \

 \ \ \